 The bottom line

 Allowing too much of your wealth to become concentrated in shares of any one company, even a great employer with a stock plan, could put progress toward your goals at risk.
-If you decide to sell some shares, an advisor can help you build a strategy to navigate the rules that apply to selling, and help to reduce taxes.
+If you decide to sell some shares, a financial professional can help you build a strategy to navigate the rules that apply to selling, and help to reduce taxes.